RafaelGSS/state-of-nodejs-performance-2023/README.md

 ### `http` results

 // TODO: Why 112%?
 How to simulate it in real-world applications?
+// TODO benchmark it again with other `benchmarker`

 ```console
 rafaelgss@MacBook-Pro-de-Rafael nodejs-internal-benchmark % node-benchmark-compare compare-http-16-18.csv